t-gebauer/vscode-code-strider/README.md

 This extension provides a structured navigation and editing mode.

-This interface is modal.
-You can either navigate around the code or insert text but not both at the same time.
+This editing interface is **modal**.
+You can either navigate around the code or insert text; but not both at the same time.
 The navigational mode is active by default.

 All keybindings are configurable.
-The defaults are heavily influenced by Vim.
+The defaults are influenced by Vim.

 ### Navigate complex code structures with ease

-Use the arrow keys or the HJKL keys (default) to easily move over source code fragments.
+Use the arrow keys or the [HJKL] keys (default) to easily move over source code fragments.
 These are bound to the smart movement commands `move-up`, `move-down`, `move-left`, `move-right`, which will try to move to code-structures in the desired direction.

-The commands `follow-structure` [f] and `follow-structure-last` [Shift+f] should be used to navigate further *inside* of a selected node.
+The commands `follow-structure` [f] and `follow-structure-last` [Shift+f] should preferably be used to navigate further *inside* a selected node.

 <!-- TODO: add animations -->